FCollaPi/p2-datasci4health/README.md

 #### Trial 2
 `input: Patient-Drugs.csv`

 With the previous experience in hand, we decided to add more variables so we could search for more complex interactions.
-The model developed for this scenario also needed to be more complex in the sense of robustness.
+As a result, the model developed for this scenario also needed to be more complex in robustness.

 The variables added for analysis were:
 - Unhealthy Alcohol Drinking